CortezDaniel76/Lab5_Cs162/README.txt

-The existing files did not have a solution file and I was confused as to what to do.
-I ended up doing the second solution and I am not sure I did it correctly.
+The Existing starting files and videos confused me.
+I don't know if this project meets requirements and I aplogize.
+I will most likely seek more help or tutoring for the next one.